anonprofile/CleanData_Project/CodeBook.md

 * Original data: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 * Description of the original data: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-**From the UCI HAR Dataset README.txt:**

-The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
-Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
-The experiments have been video-recorded to label the data manually.
-The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
+The experiments were carried out on a group of 30 volunteers between 19 and 48 years of age.
+The volunteers performed six activites while wearing a smartphone (Samsung Galaxy S II) on the waist: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING.
+Through the smartphone's embedded accelerometer and gyroscope, the experiment was able to capture 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+After the dataset was formed, 70% of the volunteers were randomly assigned to the training data and 30% to the test data.

-The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
-The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
-The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
-From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-Check the UCI HAR Dataset **README.txt** file for further details about this dataset.
+Consult the UCI HAR Dataset **README.txt** file for further details about this dataset.

 ---